 "They were in love.
 They loved each other.
 It was just a prank gone wrong.
 It shouldn't (have) happened like this.
 It shouldn't have happened at all," Ruiz's aunt, Claudia Ruiz, told Valley News Live.
 "He had told me about an idea.
 I said, 'Don't do it, don't do it.
 Why are you going to use a gun?
 Why?'
 [He said,] 'Because, we want more viewers.'
 I don't know why they thought the book was supposed to stop the bullet."

-The Minnesota couple has a 3-year-old daughter and Perez is seven months pregnant with their second kid.
+The Minnesota couple has a 3-year-old daughter and Perez was seven months pregnant with their second child.
 They started their YouTube channel, La MonaLisa, in March and vlogged about their day-to-day lives, and the ups and downs of "a young couple who happen to be teen parents."
-Up until Monday, their pranks were relatively minor, including Perez hiding hot peppers in an egg salad sandwich for Ruiz, Ruiz feigning paralysis at the store and both parents giving each other dirty dare challenges.
+Up until the day of the shooting, their pranks were relatively minor, including Perez hiding hot peppers in an egg salad sandwich for Ruiz, Ruiz feigning paralysis at the store and both parents giving each other dirty dare challenges.

-Their latest video, posted on Monday, started off with Perez venting about their fight, but things seemed brighter when they later went to the county fair, where Ruiz tried a few stunts.
+Their latest video, posted the day of the shooting, started off with Perez venting about a fight between the two, but things seemed brighter when they later went to the county fair, where Ruiz tried a few stunts.

 "Funny how everyone knows you two now," Perez said in the video.
 "Imagine when we have 300,000 subscribers."

-After the prank went wrong on Monday, Perez called 911 at 6:30 p.m. and was charged of reckless discharge of a gun.
-The charge has now been upgraded to second-degree manslaughter.
-On Wednesday, the mom was released on a bail of $7,000 and was ordered to wear a GPS monitor and to stay away from firearms.
-She will be back in court on July 5 and can face up to 10 years in jail if convicted.
+After the prank went wrong, Perez called 911 at 6:30 p.m. and was charged with reckless discharge of a gun.
+The charge was then upgraded to second-degree manslaughter.
+The mom was released on a bail of $7,000 and was ordered to wear a GPS monitor and to stay away from firearms.
+She could face up to 10 years in jail if convicted.